souvikpng/lightsout/README.md

 - `background.js`: reapplies LightsOut after tab refreshes.
 - `reader.js`: injected page styling.
 - `icon.svg`, `icons/`: source and generated extension icons.

+## Tested On:

+- Old Reddit
+- Mediafire

+If there's a site out there that doesn't play well with the extension reach out to me and I'll add support for it